Upgrade Guide

 composer update

-Because of the merging behavior of wikimedia/composer-merge-plugin
+Because of the merging behavior of wikimedia/composer-merge-plugin,

 run the command a second time to ensure that all dependencies are correctly installed: